hardeex/hardeex/README.md

 Here are just a few examples of what I’ve built:

-* 🔐 **E-Wallet Platform:** A secure Laravel-based wallet system for payments, utility bills, and airtime purchase.
+* 🔐 **E-Wallet Platform:** A secure wallet system for payments, utility bills, and airtime purchase.
 * 🏦 **Bank Data Extractor:** Automates extraction of transactions from bank statements into structured Excel reports.
 * 📈 **Revenue Tracker:** Custom software to track multi-source revenue streams with analytics dashboards.
 * 🏢 **Company House API Tool:** Integration with the UK Company House API for corporate search and registration data.
 * 🏨 **Hotel Management System:** Check-in/out, booking, billing, inventory, and staff management in one system.
 * 📣 **Business Directory with Agent Support:** A listing platform with user registration, ad posting, and commission structure.
 * 📰 **News & Content Platform:** Built for content creators to publish articles with category filtering and commenting.
+* 🤖 **AI Text Generation Platform** – A real-time AI text generation model designed for content creation, automation, and intelligent writing assistance across multiple use cases.

 > 💡 *Want to see more?
 Browse through my pinned repositories below.*